HAMZA310/NLP_Test/README.md

 # NLP_Test
-In this test (autograded by nbgrader), we'll do tweets classification while learning about fundamentals of NLP (and ML).
+In this test (autograded by nbgrader), we'll do tweets classification while learning the fundamentals of NLP (and ML).